amberlex78/syblog/README.md

 # Symfony Blog

 I started to get familiar with the `Symfony` framework.

-As a starting point, I decided to create a system for a simple website.
+As a starting point, I decided to create a simple blog.

 ## Approximate plan